-BUSINESS MODEL CANVAS Channels Direct contact via Network P2PWebsite Key Resources All activities where there is a massive movement of goods such as ports, airports and logistic hubs Key Activities Experts on regulations and sales/commercial human resources Technical development and maintenance of the service Knowledge on customer group as well as Key Partners Automatization of certain services Main business network with all kinds of goods transport companies Logistic companies Technology providerResearch and Development Institutes Communication provider Universities IT Provider Revenue Streams IT Provider One off solution with pay per use Cost structure Research cost for prototyping and development/evolution Cost structure Personnel costTesting Certification Marketing and advertisement cost to updating service/maintenance
+BUSINESS MODEL CANVAS Channels Direct contact via Network P2PWebsite Key Resources All activities where there is a massive movement of goods such as ports, airports and logistic hubs Key Activities Experts on regulations and sates/commercial numari resources Technical development and maintenance of the service Knowledge on customer group as well as Automatization of contain sonitors Key Partners Main business network with all kinds of goods transport companies Logistic companies Technology provider Research and Development Institutes Communication provider UniversitiesIT Provider Revenue Streams One off solution with pay per use Cost structure Research cost for prototyping and development/evolution Personnel cost Testing Certification Marketing and advertisement cost to updating service/maintenance

 The main objective of the project is to provide an information services platform with the focus on individual cargo items, their interactions with the surroundings and the stakeholders.
 EURIDICE therefore provides a fixed and mobile web services infrastructure, for enabling real-time access to cargo information, if needed, to private and public stakeholders along the transportation chain, supporting information retrieval related to the cargo for back-offices and field staff.
-The table above (Table 34) shows the business model canvas.
+The table above (Table 57) shows the business model canvas.

-5.2.2 Operating models of LaaS services
+A.2.2.2.
+Operating models of LaaS services

-5.2.2.1 Operating model Freelway
+A.2.2.2.1.
+Operating model Freelway